suchov/suchov.github.io/cv.md

 <!-- DECORIST -->

 #### [Decorist](https://www.decorist.com/) (2014 - present) San Francisco, USA / Kiev, Ukraine
-(online interior design services) - Project Manager
+(online interior design services) - ***Project Manager***

 * Leading multiple projects simultaneously, company development process, products changes and improvements [decorist.com](https://decorist.com/), [lowes.decorist.com](http://lowes.decorist.com/), [designwithlowes.com](https://www.designwithlowes.com/)
 <!-- * Hiring development team from the first person, growing the size of the team to 30 people -->
-* Building and leading an engineering team, through recruitment, development, and coaching
+* Building and leading engineering team, through recruitment, development, and coaching
 * Driving the innovation, development, and implementation of software infrastructure
 * Managing day to day engineering operations, deliverables, and priorities
-* Develop best practices and software architecture
+* Developing best practices and software architecture
 * Ensuring engineering and operations teams are working closely and collaboratively as one team on behalf of the customer
 * Risk and cost management